mridevteam/eva_api_documentation/readme.md

 + [Visit NAMs workflow system](https://nams.nasa.gov)
 + Select "Your requests"
 + Submit new request for "EVA-API"
-+ Select "TODO: SPONSOR" as the sponsor
++ Select Cuong Q. Nguyen as the sponsor